simgrid/simgrid/examples/README.rst

           This file is not really interesting: the important matter is in the XML file.

   - **Daemonize actors:**
-    Some actors may be intended to simulate daemons that run in background.
-This example show how to transform a regular actor into a daemon that will be automatically killed once the simulation is over.
+    Some actors may be intended to simulate daemons that run in the background.
+    This example shows how to transform a regular actor into a daemon that will be automatically killed once the simulation is over.

     .. tabs::